 Note: As a card collector and even though I love baseball, I rarely watch it.
 I love attending live games but again, I rarely do.
 I’m actually more of a numbers guy than a watcher.
 That said, my mind sometimes draws a blank when I think about what to say when talking about a player’s career.
 I’m gonna do my best here though because these are guys that I’ve either actively collected or have found their way into my collection somehow.
 Let’s get to it.
 Here are the three players that made it into the Baseball Hall of Fame in 2017.

-Ivan Rodriguez played professionally for 21 years and piled on the accolades, which include: an MVP Award in 1999, a Career AVG of .296, 2844 Hits, 14x All-Star, 13x Gold Glove, and 7x Silver Slugger.
-I never really paid much attention to his stats, which is probably because I never really collected Ivan Rodriguez.
+Ivan Rodriguez played professionally for 21 years and piled on the following accolades: an MVP Award in 1999, a Career AVG of .296, 2844 Hits, 14x All-Star, 13x Gold Glove, and 7x Silver Slugger.2 I never really paid much attention to his stats, which is probably because I never really collected Ivan Rodriguez.
 The fact that all of this came from one guy is really impressive though.
 If you can swing it financially, I recommend his 1991 Topps Traded Tiffany rookie card.
 If not, his 1991 Ultra Update is a nice choice.

-Tim Raines: I have to be honest, I never thought Tim Raines would ever get into the HOF.
+I have to be honest, I never thought Tim Raines would ever get into the HOF.
 It just seemed like a long shot but I’m glad he did.
-Over a 23-year professional career, his notable accolades include: a Career AVG of .294, 2605 Hits, 7x All-Star, and 1x Silver Slugger.
-He’s 5th all-time in career stolen bases with 808, which I think is highly impressive.
+Over a 23-year professional career, his notable accolades include: a Career AVG of .294, 2605 Hits, 7x All-Star, and 1x Silver Slugger.3 He’s 5th all-time in career stolen bases with 808, which I think is highly impressive.
 He may have been overshadowed by some of the other fellas that were popular during his era i.e., Rickey Henderson.
 Much like Ivan Rodriguez, I didn’t collect Tim Raines to any significant degree.
 I bought a few of his rookie cards but that’s about it.
 When I was younger, his name was seldom brought up in conversations so I was never in a position to think about him or his cards.
 Hence why I never really collected him.
-As far as rookie cards go, below is a list of what's available.
-I recommend high grade copies but raw examples are also excellent additions to any collection, which is especially the case with particularly rare pieces.
+As for his rookie cards, I recommend high grade examples but they are also excellent additions in raw form.

-I guess none of this matters though because all three of these guys have been enshrined.
-If that's the case, do we now let guys like Roger Clemens, Barry Bonds, Sammy Sosa, Mark McGwire, and Rafael Palmeiro (a 500/3000 member) into the Hall of Fame?
-Each of these guys are either believe to or are proven to have had help; i.e., they cheated.
-Do we just put them alongside legends like Hank Aaron, Ted Williams, and Mickey Mantle because their numbers are similar in appearance?
-Rhetorical, yes, but these are questions that need to be considered.
+Conversations like this always seem to come back to referencing guys like Roger Clemens, Barry Bonds, Sammy Sosa, Mark McGwire, and Rafael Palmeiro (a 500/3000 member) and whether or not they should be let into the Hall of Fame.
+Each of these guys are either believed or are proven to have had help so is it fair to put them alongside legends like Hank Aaron, Ted Williams, and Mickey Mantle because they have similar numbers?
+Rhetorical, yes, but this question should be considered.

 I’d love to hear your thoughts on these guys.
 Please share them in the comments area.